Does this sound like how you feel?

 Be Careful About What You Say and To Whom

 When you think you've finally found that new plum position and you've been asked to interview, you'll probably want to shout it from the rooftops.
 Even if you do share your good fortune, don’t broadcast the fact that you hated your last job.
 Companies check references.
 They ask about previous employers in interviews, and what you say matters.

-Recruiters and prospective employers look for people who are going to build their businesses and reputations up through engagement and contribution; not tear them down.
+Recruiters and prospective employers look for people who are going to build up their businesses and reputations, not tear them down.
 Talking trash about a former employer during a job interview says more about you than the company.
-What's more, you never know who your interviewer might know, or even if the company you're trying to leave could hold associations with the company to which you're trying to move.
+What's more, you never know who your interviewer might know.

 Resign With Class

 Aside from costing you opportunities, a scorched-Earth approach to separation isn't worth your time.
 You're better served by focusing your energy and perspective to your new job and improving your experience this time around.